spl15/CoinLookUp/README.md

 # CoinLookUp
+**Py Botty**
-web scraping script to get some stats on some crypto coins now it emails all users this info at a set time every day to be run on a raspberry pi.
+Web scraping twitter bot.
+Written in python3, its primary use is to get some stats on some crypto coins and send out a tweet for each coin once a day at a predetermined time every day.
+Web scraping done by Beautiful Soup and coinmarketcap.com